-(i) LURA Origination.
+(c) LURA Origination.

-- (1) The Development Owner must request origination of the HTC LURA as directed in the Post Award Activities Manual.
+(1) The Development Owner must request origination of the HTC LURA as directed in the Post Award Activities Manual.
 The Department will draft a LURA for the Development Owner that will impose the income and rent restrictions identified in the Development's final underwriting report and other representations made in the Application, including but not limited to specific commitments to provide tenant services, to lease to Persons with Disabilities, and/or to provide specific amenities.
 After origination, the Department executed LURA and all exhibits and addendums will be sent to the Development Owner to execute and record in the real property records for the county in which the Development is located.
 A copy of the fully executed, recorded LURA must be returned to the Department no later than the end of the first year of the Credit Period.
 In general, no Housing Tax Credits are allowed to be issued for a building unless there is a properly executed and recorded LURA in effect at the end of the first year of the Credit Period.
-Nothing in this section negates a Development Owner's responsibility for full compliance with \$42(h)(6) of the Code.
-The Department will not issue IRS Form(s) 8609 until it receives a copy of the fully executed, recorded LURA. - (2) LURAs for Direct Loan awardees will be prepared by the Department's Legal Division and executed at loan closing. - (j) Cost Certification (Competitive and Non-Competitive HTC, and related activities only).
+Nothing in this section negates a Development Owner's responsibility for full compliance with §42(h)(6) of the Code.
+The Department will not issue IRS Form(s) 8609 until it receives a copy of the fully executed, recorded LURA.
+(2) LURAs for Direct Loan awardees will be prepared by the Department's Legal Division and executed at loan closing.

+(d) Cost Certification (Competitive and Non-Competitive HTC, and related activities only).
 The Department conducts a feasibility analysis in accordance with §42(m)(2)(C)(i)(III) of the Code and Chapter 11, Subchapter D of this title (relating to Underwriting and Loan Policy) to make a final determination on the allocation of Housing Tax Credits.
-The requirements for cost certification include those identified in paragraphs (1) (3) of this subsection. - (1) Development Owners must file cost certification documentation no later than January 15 following the first year of the Credit Period, as defined in §42(f)(1) of the Code. - (2) The Department will evaluate the cost certification documentation and notify the Development Owner of any additional required documentation needed to complete the review.
-The Department reserves the right to request additional documents or certifications as it deems necessary or useful in the determination of the Development's eligibility for a final Housing Tax Credit allocation amount.
-Any communication issued to the Development Owner pertaining to the cost certification documentation may also be sent to the syndicator. - (3) IRS Form(s) 8609 will not be issued until the conditions as stated in subparagraphs (A) (G) of this paragraph have been met.
-The Development Owner has:
+For Non-Competitive HTC Developments, the amount of tax credits reflected in the IRS Form(s) 8609 may be greater or less than the amount set forth in the Determination Notice based upon the Department's determination as of each building's placement in service.
+Any increase of tax credits will only be permitted if it is determined necessary by the Department, as required by 42(m)(2)(D) of the Code through the submission of the Cost Certification package.
+Increases to the amount of tax credits that exceed 120% of the amount of credits reflected in the Determination Notice must be approved by the Board.
+Increases to the amount of tax credits that do not exceed 120% of the amount of credits reflected in the Determination Notice may be approved administratively by the Executive Director or designee.
+All credit increases are subject to the Tax-Exempt Bond Credit Increase Request Fee as described in Chapter 11, Subchapter E of this Part (relating to Fee Schedule, Appeals, and other Provisions).
+The requirements for cost certification include those identified in paragraphs (1) - (3) of this subsection.